Elena Rybakina: 2025: WTA Finals champion

-In July, Rybakina played in the WTA 500-level 2025 DC Open, reaching the semifinals before losing to eventual champion Leylah Fernandez in a grueling match that lasted over three hours and featured three tiebreaks.
+In July, Rybakina played in the WTA 500-level 2025 DC Open, reaching the semifinals, before losing to eventual champion Leylah Fernandez in a grueling match that lasted over three hours and featured three tiebreaks.
 She then played in the 2025 National Bank Open in Montreal, Canada, where she again reached the semifinals before losing to wildcard and eventual champion, Victoria Mboko.
-At the 2025 Cincinnati Open, she defeated world No. 6 Madison Keys in the fourth round, recording her first win against a top-10 player since February.
-She then defeated world No. 1 Aryna Sabalenka in the quarterfinals, marking her 7th win over a world No. 1 player, before losing in the semifinals to No. 2 seed and eventual champion, Iga Swiatek.
-Seeded 9th at the 2025 US Open, Rybakina defeated sixteen-year-old wildcard Julieta Pareja, qualifier Tereza Valentová, and doubles partner and former champion Emma Raducanu to reach the fourth round for the first time in her career, where she lost to 2023 Wimbledon Champion Markéta Vondroušová.
+At the 2025 Cincinnati Open, she defeated world No. 6, Madison Keys, in the fourth round, recording her first win against a top-10 player since February.
+She then defeated Sabalenka in the quarterfinals, marking her seventh win over a world No. 1 player, before again losing in the semifinals to No. 2 seed and eventual champion, Iga Świątek.
+Seeded 9th at the 2025 US Open, Rybakina defeated sixteen-year-old wildcard Julieta Pareja, qualifier Tereza Valentová, and doubles partner and former champion Emma Raducanu to reach the fourth round for the first time in her career, where she lost to 2023 Wimbledon Champion Markéta Vondroušová in three sets.

 At the WTA 1000-level China Open in September, Rybakina had a first round bye, then defeated Caty McNally in the second round before losing to German player Eva Lys in round three.
-A few weeks later, at the 1000-level Wuhan Open, Rybakina again had a first round bye, and defeated Jaqueline Cristian and Linda Nosková, before losing in straight sets to Aryna Sabalenka in the quarterfinals.
+A few weeks later, at the 1000-level Wuhan Open, Rybakina again had a first round bye, and defeated Jaqueline Cristian and Linda Nosková, before losing in straight sets to Sabalenka in the quarterfinals.

-Aiming to qualify for the WTA finals, Rybakina defeated Dayana Yastremska, qualifier Ajla Tomljanović, No. 2 seed Jasmine Paolini, and No. 4 seed Ekaterina Alexandrova at the 500-level Ningbo Open to earn her second title of the year and tenth overall.
-She then entered the 500-level Pan Pacific Open, defeating Leylah Fernandez and Victoria Mboko en route to securing the last remaining spot for the 2025 WTA Finals for the third straight year, before withdrawing from the Tokyo tournament.
+Aiming to qualify for her third straight WTA Finals, Rybakina defeated Dayana Yastremska, qualifier Ajla Tomljanović, No. 2 seed Jasmine Paolini, and No. 4 seed Ekaterina Alexandrova at the 500-level Ningbo Open to earn her second title of the year and tenth overall.
+She then entered the 500-level Pan Pacific Open, defeating Leylah Fernandez and Victoria Mboko to secure the last remaining spot at the 2025 WTA Finals, before withdrawing from the Tokyo tournament.

-In November, at the WTA Finals in Riyadh, Rybakina topped 4th-seeded Amanda Anisimova, No. 2 Iga Świątek, and second alternate Ekaterina Alexandrova to reach the semi-finals, where she defeated 5th seed Jessica Pegula.
-In the final, she upset world No 1 Aryna Sabalenka to capture the WTA Finals crown, and extend her 11-match win streak.
-As a result of her undefeated victory, Rybakina earned a record-breaking $5.235 million in prize money, and finished the season as the world no. 5.
+In November, at the WTA Finals in Riyadh, despite being the last player to qualify, Rybakina topped 4th-seeded Amanda Anisimova, No. 2 Iga Świątek, and second alternate Ekaterina Alexandrova to reach the semi-finals, going on to defeat fifth seed Jessica Pegula.
+In the final, she upset Sabalenka to capture the WTA Finals crown, and extend her 11-match win streak.
+As a result of her undefeated victory, Rybakina earned a record-breaking $5.235 million in prize money, and finished the season as the world No. 5.